Ever since their first day of kindergarten, the class of 2000 was treated differently.

 They were the first generation to integrate computers into our daily lives, the first generation to embrace smartphone usage, the first generation to take media outside of the confines of the traditional outlets.

-They are a generation who insists on political and social change.
+They are a generation that insists on political and social change.
 Who demands acceptance, and who is intolerant of hate.

 We are who we are, and we are not without our stereotypes.